onflow/docs/docs/growth/index.md

 ### What you can get

-* Free credits to third-party services (e.g. Alchemy)
+* Direct contact with Flow Foundation through a Developer Relations Lead.
-* Feedback and guidance from Flow Foundation BD team
+* Feedback and Guidence from the Flow Foundation team
-* DevRel
-* Mentorship from startup founders
-* GrantsDAO for funding (submit project and get voted on to continue post hackathon or entirely new)
-* Instagrant Funding (for projects that are ready to go live and have signs of PMF, does not cover engineering milestones typically)

 ## Live product on mainnet